Skip to content

 Dembowski predicts that this game should be another dogfight at Landrigan Field between two longtime rivals.

 “After watching (game) film on (Wakefield), they will be the most physically aggressive team that we’ve played against to this point,” the coach said.
 “They run the ball hard, and have a solid passing attack, while getting off the ball very well.
-Defensively, they have a good run defense with multiple fronts, and tend to play (Cover 4) in the secondary.”
+They have a good run defense with multiple fronts.”

 Here’s one more look at last Friday night’s home game against Masco.
 The Winchester offense continued to run the ball extremely well with no turnovers, while the defense created three takeaways with two interceptions and one fumble recovery.
 As a whole, the unit limited Masco’s run game to 67 yards on 28 carries.